-We’ve collected spooky tales and scary spots for the brave daring to explore on a Ker & Downey journey.
-These are our picks for the most haunted places around the world.
+We’ve collected spooky tales and scary spots for the brave who dare to explore on a Ker & Downey journey.
+These are our picks for the must-visit haunted places around the world.

 The Ghost City, Fengdu, China

 If you dare, head to Ghost City in the Ming Mountain near the Yangtze River.
 Stories of the afterlife have been told here for two-thousand years.
 A temple depicts life in hell, including a look at some of the tests that the dead must go through to enter the netherworld.
 Elsewhere on the Yangtze, find fascinating hanging coffins on cliffsides, evidence of ancient burial rituals.